microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 **Dispose method**

-Back in the `HelloWorldPanel` class we now need to define a `dispose` method so that webview resources are cleaned up when the webview panel is closed by the user or closed programmatically.
+Back in the `HelloWorldPanel` class, you now need to define a `dispose` method so that webview resources are cleaned up when the webview panel is closed by the user or closed programmatically.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts